csdwren/PReNet/README.md

 ## [Progressive Image Deraining Networks: A Better and Simpler Baseline]()
-The codes and results have been partially available.
-Paper comes soon.

 ### Introduction
 This paper provides a better and simpler baseline deraining network by discussing network architecture, input and output, and loss functions.